-Our lead product candidate, Viaskin Peanut, is being developed for the treatment of peanut allergy in children, adolescents and adults.
-We completed a Phase III development program for Viaskin Peanut 250 μg in peanut allergic children four to 11 years of age.
-In December 2015, we initiated PEPITES, a randomized, placebo-controlled pivotal Phase III trial investigating the safety and efficacy of Viaskin Peanut 250 μg in 356 patients after 12 months of treatment.
-In November 2016, we initiated REALISE, a Phase III trial designed to generate safety data after six months of blinded treatment, as well as to evaluate the use of Viaskin Peanut 250 μg in routine clinical practice.
-Patients in PEPITES were eligible to enroll in PEOPLE (Open-Label Follow-Up Study of the PEPITES Study to Evaluate the Long-term Efficacy and Safety of Viaskin Peanut), a long-term, open label extension study of Viaskin Peanut 250 μg.
-In the PEOPLE study, patients who were randomized and received active treatment during PEPITES will receive Viaskin Peanut 250 μg for two additional years, while patients who received placebo during PEPITES will be treated with Viaskin Peanut 250 μg for three years.
+Our lead product candidate, Viaskin[®] Peanut, is being developed for the treatment of peanut allergy in children, adolescents and adults.
+We completed a Phase III development program for Viaskin[®] Peanut 250 μg in peanut allergic children four to 11 years of age.
+In December 2015, we initiated PEPITES, a randomized, placebo-controlled pivotal Phase III trial investigating the safety and efficacy of Viaskin[®] Peanut 250 μg in 356 patients after 12 months of treatment.
+In November 2016, we initiated REALISE, a Phase III trial designed to generate safety data after six months of blinded treatment, as well as to evaluate the use of Viaskin[®] Peanut 250 μg in routine clinical practice.
+Patients in PEPITES were eligible to enroll in PEOPLE (Open-Label Follow-Up Study of the PEPITES Study to Evaluate the Long-term Efficacy and Safety of Viaskin[®] Peanut), a long-term, open-label extension trial of

+Viaskin[®] Peanut 250 μg.
+In the PEOPLE trial, patients who were randomized and received active treatment during PEPITES will receive Viaskin[®] Peanut 250 μg for two additional years, while patients who received placebo during PEPITES will be treated with Viaskin[®] Peanut 250 μg for three years.
 We announced the topline results from PEPITES and REALISE in October and November 2017, respectively.

-The results from PEPITES and REALISE will form the basis for our planned regulatory submissions in the United States, Europe and other countries for the use of Viaskin Peanut in this patient population.
-In February 2018, we announced that the FDA agreed that the available efficacy and safety data for Viaskin Peanut supports the submission of a BLA for the treatment of peanut allergy in children four to 11 years of age.
-We are planning to submit our BLA for Viaskin Peanut in the second half of 2018.
+The results from PEPITES and REALISE will form the basis for our planned regulatory submissions in the United States, Europe and other countries for the use of Viaskin[®] Peanut in this patient population.
+In February 2018, we announced that the FDA agreed that the available efficacy and safety data for Viaskin[®] Peanut supports the submission of a BLA for the treatment of peanut allergy in children four to 11 years of age.